 Poshmark isn’t your typical list-it-and-sit-back-and-wait type of website.
-Becoming a successful seller on Poshmark requires a much different approach than most other selling platforms.
+Becoming a successful seller on Poshmark requires a different approach than most other selling platforms.
 The listing process is essentially the same, but there are some key differences to selling that make Poshmark a completely different experience.
 The tips outlined in this article will help you better understand how the platform works and what you can do on a daily basis to help increase your activity and your sales.

-If you are brand new to Poshmark and you want a better idea of how the platform works, I suggest you first read my other article; A Newbie’s Guide To Selling On Poshmark.
+If you are brand new to Poshmark and you want a better idea of how the platform works, I suggest you first read my other article, A Newbie’s Guide to Selling on Poshmark.

 1. Like It?
 You Bought It!

-When someone Likes one of your items on Poshmark you have the ability to send them a private offer that only Likers will receive and no one else can see it.
+When someone Likes one of your items on Poshmark, you have the ability to send them a private offer that only Likers will receive, and no one else can see it.
 Successful Poshers send out private offers daily.
 Poshmark only sends an offer to a Liker if the offer price is at least 10% less than any offer ever sent to them, so if you have an item you want to get rid of, drop your offer price another 10% and re-offer it to all Likers!

 2. Hurry Up, Sale's Started!